Fortuynism: Ideology

 Fortuynism has generally been characterized as based on "populism" by political commentators.
 Dutch political author Cas Mudde defined Fortuynism as containing elements of liberalism, populism and nationalism.
 Others have defined it as opposition and a reaction to the perceived bureaucratic and elitist governing style of the purple coalitions, particularly under Dutch Labour Party Prime Minister Wim Kok.
+Gerrit Boerman, the head of the Document Center for Dutch Political Parties at the University of Groningen described Fortuyn's ideology as a "cocktail of elements stemming from different directions" which included conservative and communitarian values to restore "norms and values" from the 1950s, less government interference in the economy, while also holding a liberal and libertarian attitude on sexual freedom and soft drugs and a nationalistic stance towards immigration and protecting core Dutch principles against multiculturalism.

 Fortuyn had been a Marxist during his studies and early academic career before joining the Labour Party in the 1970s.
 However, his views shifted to the right in response to what he saw as failed policies on crime, immigration and integration.
 In his 1995 book De verweesde samenleving ("The orphaned society"), Fortuyn claimed that the progressive movement of the 1960s had eroded traditional norms and values.
 He wrote the roles of the "symbolic father" and the "caring mother" had been lost, leaving an orphaned population without guidance, to live out a meaningless decadent existence.

 Fortuyn also documented much of his own beliefs and proposals in his book De puinhopen van acht jaar Paars which criticized many of the policies of the purple coalitions and instead argued for a reduction in state bureaucracy, improvements to the health system, restrictions on immigration and stricter law and order policies.
 Fortuyn also favoured greater direct democracy, including elected mayors, police chiefs and an elected head of state.
 In foreign policy, Fortuyn and his party supported Dutch participation in NATO and were not opposed to the principle of European integration in theory, but opposed what they saw as the excessive bureaucracy and threat to national sovereignty posed by the European Union.
-Fortuyn also proposed ending Dutch participation in the Eurozone and the Schengen agreement.
+Fortuyn also proposed ending Dutch participation in the Eurozone and the Schengen Agreement.